Mayo Hall (Bengaluru)

 Mayo Hall is a government building located in the center of Bangalore.
-It was built to honor the memory of Lord Mayo, the 4th Viceroy of India.
+It was built to honor the memory of Richard Bourke the 4th Viceroy of India.
 It offers a panoramic view of the city's Parade Grounds and Ulsoor Lake on one side, and the Bangalore Race Course and Brigade Grounds on the south.

 This two-story structure is known for its ornate furniture and architecture.
 It is adorned by chandeliers, Greek cornices, Tuscan columns, stone arches, wooden floors and beautiful furnishings.
 It became a popular tourist attraction.

 Municipal offices

 Mayo Hall houses several departments of Bangalore Mahanagara Palike, Bangalore's administrative body.
 The government's Kempegowda Museum is located on the upper floor.
 It was established in 2011, and is dedicated to Kempegowda, the founder of Bangalore.The museum has Kempegowda's statue as well as artistic renderings from his time.

 Originally, the ground floor had the Municipal Office for the Cantonment as well as several public offices and law courts.
 The upper floor was intended for important public meetings and exhibitions.